-Waste, Fraud, and Abuse
+Fraud, Waste or Abuse

-Do you want to report waste, fraud, or abuse?
+Do you want to report fraud, waste or abuse?

-Let us know if you think a doctor, dentist, pharmacist at a drug store, other health care providers, or a person getting benefits is doing something wrong.
+Let us know if you think a doctor, dentist, pharmacist at a drug store, other healthcare providers, or a person getting benefits is doing something wrong.
 Doing something wrong could be waste, abuse or fraud, which is against the law.